martoe/gradle-svntools-plugin/README.md

 * specify default values for some configuration properties:
     * **username**: The SVN username - leave empty if no authentication is required (default: `$project.svntools.username`)
     * **password**: The SVN password - leave empty if no authentication is required (default: `$project.svntools.password`)
-* access information about the current SVN workspace (an `at.bxm.gradleplugins.svntools.SvnData` object):
+* access information about the current SVN workspace (i.e. the project's root directory), wrapped by an `at.bxm.gradleplugins.svntools.SvnData` object:
     * **info.revisionNumber** The SVN revision number
     * **info.url** The complete SVN URL of the checked-out project
     * **info.repositoryRootUrl** The root URL of the SVN repository